harrymt/blog/_posts/2017-04-01-habit-formation-methods.md

 ## 7 Elements

 1. Assignments, Quests and Goals
-  - Assignments: Turn the bigger habit into smaller assignments to make it more joyful.
+  - Assignments: Turn the longer habit into smaller assignments to make it more joyful.
 Careful to not make them forced.
   - Quests: Same as assignments, but optional
   - Goals: User specified to support user autonomy.
 Should be specific and challenging to get better results